 5. Fulfill legal requirements: Target letters can be seen as a procedural step to comply with legal requirements and ensure fairness in the investigative process.
 They help ensure that individuals are aware of the investigation and have the opportunity to respond or defend themselves.

 It’s important to note that receiving a target letter does not automatically mean the person will be charged or found guilty of a crime.
 It signifies that they are under scrutiny and should take the necessary steps to protect their rights and interests during the investigation.

 Indicted Meaning – What is an Indictment of Government Contractors?

-After studying the evidence presented in the investigation, the government attorney then has to decide whether or not to present the case before a federal grand jury to bind the case over for a formal trial.
+After studying the evidence presented in the investigation, the government attorney has to decide whether or not to present the case before a federal grand jury to bind the case over for a formal trial.

-In sum, a federal indictment is the critical stage in the government’s investigation where it has to constitutionally notify you that formal charges are brought against you.
-By meeting the definition of indictment, the notice includes very basic information that gives you an idea of what you are charged with (various counts are listed in the Indictment).
+In sum, a federal indictment is a critical stage in the government’s grand jury investigation where it has to constitutionally notify you that formal charges are brought against you.
+By meeting the definition of an indictment, the notice includes very basic information that gives you an idea of what you are charged with (various counts are listed in the Indictment).
 See What Happens After Government Contractors Receive a Grand Jury Indictment.